Brutal winter storm creates continuing chaos for flights, holiday packages | KRDO

 The US Postal Service, UPS, FedEx and Amazon all recently said that the weather is disrupting operations.

+On its service alerts page, UPS listed impacted states and zip codes.
+It had previously warned that “some delivery and pickup services” may be affected.”

+FedEx said it had experienced “substantial disruptions” at two processing hubs, adding that “all FedEx Express locations have been impacted by severe winter weather and delays can be expected for package deliveries across the US with a delivery commitment through Monday, December 26.”

-The USPS said it had temporarily shut down 89 post offices, UPS warned “some delivery and pickup services” may be affected, and Amazon “temporarily closed” some of its sites in the impacted areas.
-FedEx said it was experiencing “substantial disruptions” at two processing hubs and that packages expected to be delivered Saturday could be delayed.
+As of Friday, the USPS said it had temporarily shut down 89 post offices, and Amazon said it “temporarily closed” some of its sites in the impacted areas.

 — CNN’s Aya Elamroussi, Forrest Brown, Karla Cripps, Haley Brink and Chris Isidore contributed to this report.